Skip to main content

 Disconnect from Azure

-To disconnect the PowerShell session from Azure, use the command Disconnect-AzureAD.
+To disconnect the PowerShell session from Azure, run Disconnect-AzureAD.